 Connections between repeated addition and multiplication are made as part-to-whole fraction problems are explored.

 - Make recording material available to the students.

-Distribute a shape from Attachment 4 to each student.
+Distribute a shape from Copymaster 4 to each student.

-- Explain that what they have is a fraction or part of a whole shape.
-They need to show with a drawing what the whole shape might look like.
-Model an example and show they can draw around their cardboard shape.
+- Explain that each shape is a fraction or part of a whole shape.
+Ask students to show with drawings what the each whole shape might look like.
+Model an example and show they can cut out each shape then draw around it.
 (Alternatively attribute blocks or foam geometric shapes can be used.
 The students will need to be told what fraction of the whole they are working with.)